git-of-aj/agile-az-devops/3-git-branching-strategy.md

 This is used for critical fixes in production.
 It is created from the main and merged back into both main and develop after the fix.

 ![image](https://github.com/user-attachments/assets/e0b4cb2a-ceec-4ec9-bdf3-5d2307895a74)

+--
+What are some popular deployment strategies used in CI/CD pipelines?

+- 🔮 Rolling Deployment: Incrementally replaces instances of the previous version of an application with the new version without downtime.

+- 🔮 Blue-Green Deployment: Involves two identical environments, one hosting the current version (blue) and the other hosting the new version (green).
+Traffic is switched from blue to green once the new version is ready.

+- 🔮 Canary Deployment: Releases the new version to a small subset of users before rolling it out to the entire user base.
+This strategy allows for testing in production with real users and workloads.

+- 🔮 A/B Testing: Similar to canary deployments but specifically targets testing new features or changes among different user segments to compare performance.

+- 🔮 Feature Toggles (Feature Flags): Allows teams to enable or disable features in the application without deploying new code.
+This facilitates testing and gradual rollout of new features.